jdecourval/laval-simulator/doc/main.md

 ## Introduction
 LAVAL COMPUTER is the first computer to implement the revolutionary LAVAL CPU architecture.
 Like every good acronym, LAVAL is recursively defined: Laval Advanced Vectorized Architecture Laboratory.

-Its a novel architecture set to revolutionize the computing world with its massively parallel core organisation.
+Its a novel architecture, sets to revolutionize the computing world with its massively parallel cores organisation.

 ## Architecture